discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 This task is completed using the ECS tool.

+Track changes - only italicisation from pre-editing needs to be available for author to view, with copy edited changes.

 For more detailed description of the pre-editing process see **ExeterPremedia please provide**.

 ####Output: